The Wellington Cross Country Vehicle Club is one of the larger and more active 4WD clubs in New Zealand with around 250 members.

 All trips offer a great way to get out into the wilds, often to places that are off limits to free public access.

-Family shiny trips are open to prospective members.
-[See the Trips page for details on required equipment and trip fees]
+Backroad Touring and Family Shiny class trips are open to prospective members.
+[See the Trips page for details on required equipment and trip fees].

 Trips advertised as "Touring Class" do not require a low ratio gearbox as these trips are designed for the "soft" SUV type vehicle.
-4WD is however required.
+All Wheel Drive (AWD) or Four Wheel Drive (4WD) is however required.

 Membership of the club is open to anyone with an interest in off-roading.
-To qualify for membership, prospective members are required to participate in at least three club trips.
+To qualify for membership, prospective members are required to participate in at least three (3) club trips in either the "Touring" or "Family Shiny" trip classes (it may be a mix of both).
 This gives them a chance to find out if club membership is really for them.
 It also gives club members a chance to get to know them.

-Prospective members are welcome to attend club meetings which are held on the 2nd Wednesday of the month at 7:30pm at the Naenae Bowling Club, Vogel St, Naenae.
+Prospective members are welcome to attend club meetings which are held on the 2nd Wednesday of the month (except January) at 7:30pm at the Naenae Bowling Club, Vogel St, Naenae.